 Examinations, Assignments and Regulations

-From 2014 ALL CeDEP Modules will include one Examined Assignment (EA) which will count for 20% of the total module mark and a final examination counting for 80% of the total module mark.
+All CeDEP Modules include one Examined Assignment (EA) which will count for 20% of the total module mark and a final examination counting for 80% of the total module mark.

-The only exceptions to this are the Research Methods module and the Dissertation which will continue to be assessed as currently.
-(Research Methods by 2 examined assignments, each worth 50% of the total mark and the Dissertation on the Assessed Proposal worth 20% and Dissertation worth 80% of the total mark).
+The only exceptions to this are the Research Methods module and the Dissertation.
+Research Methods is assessed by 2 examined assignments, each worth 50% of the total mark and the Dissertation on the Assessed Proposal worth 20% and Dissertation worth 80% of the total mark.

-If you are enrolling for a new module in 2014, you MUST submit an Examined Assignment in order to be eligible to sit the exam in 2014.
+You MUST submit an EA in order to be eligible to sit the exam.

 - If you change to the revised module you MUST submit an Examined Assignment in order to be eligible to sit the examination